Balanced Rock Wall Rock Climbing

 To gain access to the Balanced Rock Wall hike up the Balanced Rock trail about halfway up the bluff.
 Twenty minutes of rock steps (10 if you're fast) and you will come upon this fine piece of rock.
 You really will have a hard time getting lost when looking for the Balanced Rock Wall.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Balanced Rock Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Balanced Rock Wall:

 New Box 5.4 4a 12 IV 10 VD 3c Trad, TR